 Visitors to Genesis will be asked two screening questions:

-- In the last 14 days, have you had a fever of 100.4 or above or respiratory symptoms (cough, difficulty breathing)?
+- In the last 2 days, have you had a fever (100.4 or higher), dry cough, shortness of breath?

 Visitors will also be screened with an infrared forehead thermometer and it is documented.

-- In the last 14 days, have you had close contact with a person that has been infected with COVID-19?
+- In the last 14 days have you been confirmed to have COVID-19 or had close contact with a person that has been confirmed to be infected with COVID-19?

 Visitors who answer “yes” to any of these screening questions will not be permitted in the hospital.
 If they answer “no” to all questions, they will receive a badge that indicates they are a visitor, the date, and the time of the screening.
 Any visitor who leaves the hospital and returns will be screened.

 These temporary restrictions may be a disruption but are necessary toward our goal of safe patient care and healthy staff to provide that care.

 In all situations, patient care comes first.
 If screening visitors delays care or service to a patient, the patient will take priority and visitors will be expected to wait.
 This may mean the patient is taken to theirroom first and the visitor waits to be screened before they are allowed to join the patient.